RELATIVE CLAUSES

 Se podría decir que whom y whose son the black sheep of the family 🐑.
 Todo el mundo conoce las otras wh-words (who, what, which, when, where, why…), pero cuando nos encontramos con whom y whose de repente solo se oyen grillos en nuestra cabecita…Cri, cri, cri 🦗

 ¡No sufras!
 Estás a punto de solucionar todos tus temores y dudas.
-Las jaquecas con respecto al uso de los pronombres relativos: who, whom, whose, están a punto de desaparecer.
+Las jaquecas con respecto al uso de los pronombres relativos whom, whose, están a punto de desaparecer.
 They are about to fade away!

 ¡Vamos allá!
 Let’s get down to business!